 Other State Executives:

 Attorney General Bob Ferguson has looked after the interests of Washington while winning dozens of cases against Trump administration overreach.
-He served on King County Council before his election as AG in 2012.

 In addition to regulating the insurance industry, Insurance Commissioner Mike Kriedler stands up for consumers on issues like medical billing and health care for all.
 He chairs the Climate Risk and Resilience Work Group for the National Association of Insurance Commissioners.
 He has a lifetime of public service.
 Much more about his progressivism here.

 Commissioner of Public Lands Hilary Franz hit the ground running in 2017 and hasn’t stopped.
-As manager of the Department of Natural Resources and state’s forest lands, she has led a strong response in a series of tough fire years.
+As manager of the Department of Natural Resources and state forest lands, she has led a strong response in a series of tough fire years.
 She is also working with communities and environmental interests to crate win-win solutions for communities across the state.

-and other Local Offices
+County Commissioners and other Local Offices